God Damn It (Literally): Lightning Returns (Part 2)

 I think that pretty much covers the characters and about 85% of the plot of the game.
 It’s a bit weird to go about it this way, but the game is extremely non-linear so the only really way to talk about it is by discussing the characters’ roles in each of the quest lines.
 Next time in our final installment we will discuss the ending of Lightning Returns and look back at the entirety of the XIII trilogy and the first chapter of the Fabula Nova Crystalis.
 Thanks for reading!

-Posted on June 18, 2015, in FF13 Trilogy Retrospective, Final Fantasy, Gaming and tagged Bhunivelze, Caius, Fang, Final Fantasy, final fantasy 13, Final Fantasy XIII, Hope, Lightning, Lightning Returns, Noel, Sazh, Serah, Snow, Vanille, XIII, XIII-2, Yuel.
+Posted on June 18, 2015, in FF13 Trilogy Critique, Final Fantasy, Gaming and tagged Bhunivelze, Caius, Fang, Final Fantasy, final fantasy 13, Final Fantasy XIII, Hope, Lightning, Lightning Returns, Noel, Sazh, Serah, Snow, Vanille, XIII, XIII-2, Yuel.
 Bookmark the permalink.
 1 Comment.